-UK report: Care of people with schizophrenia and psychosis falling 'catastrophically short'November 14th, 2012 in Psychology & Psychiatry
+UK report: Care of people with schizophrenia and psychosis falling 'catastrophically short'November 14, 2012 in Medicine & Health / Psychology & Psychiatry

 An independent inquiry into the state of care for people with schizophrenia and psychosis in England is calling for a widespread overhaul of the system.